TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

-   If *follow_symlinks* is false, and *src* and *dst* both refer to symbolic links, :func:`copystat` will operate on the symbolic links themselves rather than the files the symbolic links refer to—reading the information from the *src* symbolic link, and writing the information to the *dst* symbolic link.
+   If *follow_symlinks* is false, and *src* and *dst* both refer to symbolic links, :func:`copystat` will operate on the symbolic links themselves rather than the files the symbolic links refer to—reading the information kutoka the *src* symbolic link, and writing the information to the *dst* symbolic link.